-The job-hunting landscape is fiercely competitive, especially for sales reps (and especially right now in a time of high unemployment).
+The job-hunting landscape is fiercely competitive, especially for sales reps.
 In order to stand out to hiring managers, you need a sales resume that grabs their attention.

 When hiring new sales reps or managers, you should look for tell-tale signs and skills that they’ll be the right candidate for your sales organization.
 How well they position themselves, and what relevant information they include, act as strong indicators of whether or not they’re worth your time.